jasonhemann/minimal-mistakes/syllabus.md

 attend each lecture, and take vigorous notes.* We will often provide directly the answers to homework problems in lecture, and this course is significantly more difficult for the student who misses one or more lectures.
-There are no substitutes for participating in in-class activities.
+There are no substitutes for participating in class activities.
 We will sometimes distribute electronic transcripts of the in-class code, but this is no substitute for careful notes and understanding its development.
 Regular class attendance is a student's